nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests display the complete/incomplete task
-2. TaskList shows the list of complete/incomplete tasks Use case ends.
+2. TaskList shows the list of complete/incomplete tasks

 **Extensions**

 2a.
 There is no complete/incomplete task

 > Use case ends

-#### Use case: Mark the task as done
+#### Use case: Mark the task

 **MSS**

+1. User requests to list tasks
+2. TaskList shows a list of tasks
-1. User requests to mark specific task to be done
+3. User requests to mark specific task to be completed
-2. TaskList update the task as done
+4. TaskList update the task as completed
 Use case ends.

 **Extensions**

 2a.
+The list is empty

+> Use case ends

+3a.
+There is no incompleted task

+> Use case ends

+#### Use case: Unmark the task

+**MSS**

+1. User requests to list tasks
+2. TaskList shows a list of tasks
+3. User requests to mark specific task to be not completed
+4. TaskList update the task as not completed
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

-There is no incomplete task
+3a.
+There is no completed task

 > Use case ends